nickpettican/Offering-Bowl-Sample/README.md

 ### Prerequisites

-Ensure the following are installed on your system:
+Ensure the following are installed on our system:

-- Node.js (tls/jot or v22.11.0+)
+- Node.js (tls/jot or v22.11.0 or higher)
-- npm
+- npm (v10.9.0 or higher)
-- Docker
+- Docker (version 27.3.1 or higher)
 - Git
-- MongoDb (optional)

 ### Installation